From LimeSurvey Manual

 Invitations & reminders

-This functionality allows you to manage the LimeSurvey invitations system.
-You can send invitations or reminders to those participants that are displayed in your survey participants table.
-An email bounce tracking system can be used in order to help you track down and mark the emails that were not delivered to the recipients (survey participants).
+Invitations & Reminders allows you to manage the LimeSurvey invitations system.
+You can send invitations or reminders to participants displayed in your survey participants table.
+An email bounce tracking system can be used to help you track and mark the emails that were not delivered to the recipients (survey participants).

 Send email invitation

-You can send through this option email invitations in bulk to all the respondents from the survey participants table who have not been already sent an invitation.
+From the survey participants table you can send email invitations in bulk to all participants who have not been sent one.

-You can skip the survey participants for which the email status field is different from "OK" by enabling the Bypass token with failing email addresses option.
+You can skip survey participants who have an email status that is not "OK" by enabling the Bypass token with failing email addresses option.

-If you wish to overcome the validity settings of all of your entries, enable the Bypass date control before sending email function.
-In this way, the LimeSurvey email function will not take into account the date/time range when a token would be allowed to be used.
+To overcome the validity settings of all of your entries, enable the Bypass date control before sending email function.
+This way, the LimeSurvey email function will not take into account the date/time range when a token would be allowed to be used.

-Sometimes you might want to send invitations again to certain survey participants.
-When you use the send invitations function, only email addresses that has not previously received an invitation will get one.
-This means that if you add new addresses to the survey participants list after the first time you sent invitations, only these new addresses will receive an invitation the second time you send invitations.
+Use this functionality to send invitations again to certain survey participants.
+When you use the send invitations function, only an email address that has not previously received an invitation will get one.
+This means that if you add new email addresses to the survey participants list after the first invitations are sent, only these new addresses will receive an invitation the second time you send invitations.

-This means that you can also edit an email in a particular table entry from where you got a bounce from and then send to only this edited address.
-Just turn off the Invitation sent field and then click send invitations again.
+This means that you can also edit an email address in a particular table entry that you received a bounced email from and then send it only to this edited address.
+Do this by turning off the Invitation sent field and then click send invitations again.

 Send email reminder